ParallelMaths/parallel/pages/01-maryam-jokey-toppling-bloodhound.md

 ## Credits

-* Portrait of Carl Friedrich Gauss by Christian Albrecht Jensen, 1840 (public domain)
+* Portrait of Carl Gauss by Christian Albrecht Jensen, 1840 (public domain)
 * Image of Maryam Mirzakhani taken from [Alchetron](https://alchetron.com/Maryam-Mirzakhani-257976-W)

 The problems in this Parallelogram come from a variety of places and we will list them in the fourth and final Parallelogram.